 Pirate-Captain Entities and Democracy

 There is a keen fascination among young men, most at leading schools and universities around the world, with the “captain-pirate” mode.
-It is a of rebellion or disobedience against the injustices and excesses of the status quo in society.
+Its germ is of rebellion or disobedience against the injustices and excesses of the status quo in society.
 It is not surprising.
 The literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively.
-Its contextual significance is in fraternal orders of young men is consanguineous with the metaphor of Robin Hood.
+Its contextual significance is in fraternal orders of young men and is consanguineous with the metaphor of Robin Hood.
 Stealing from the rich or powerful to give to the poor.
 The young or seasoned pirate, as he swears a solemn oath at his initiation, under the guidance of his captain, thus becomes an agent of social justice in society.
+Political means not excluded.

-Some might question that, elsewhere or in Nigeria, what effect will stealing valuable political space or getting their collective voice heard have?
+Some might question, elsewhere or in Nigeria, what effect will stealing valuable political space or getting their collective voice heard have on governance?
 Or How it matters in securing significant social justice for the wider society?
-First, all changes in society start with discussion.
+First, all changes in society begin with discussion.
 Even in autocratic or totalitarian ones [that is why they silence it].
 Useful information and misinformation are instruments that achieve this goal by creating “memes” that have broad persuasion.
 The captain-pirate entities must start “meme battles” that are just as, if not more persuasive than those of government and the vested interests that back them.
+The unfortunate thing is pirate-captain entities in Nigeria are often autocratic themselves.

 The government may produce a meme that insists the current youth drug epidemic in Nigeria is not their fault.
 In contrast, the captain-pirate folds have to provide a counter-meme that will hold the government to account, with facts and persuasion.
 If the government launches a meme that it cannot create jobs because of low oil prices.
 Again, the captain-pirate entities should sponsor a meme that the government must diversify the economy soon.
 And with practical and winning approaches.
 When he powerful lose space to the weak through piratical action, democracy becomes less captured by entrenchment within.